juriad/advent2022/README.md

 Parsing input - totally easy; algorithm for comparison - hard, recursion - easy, indexing and summing result - hard.
 In the second part; introduction of markers and sorting - easy and computing product - hard.

+## Day 14 - SETL

+Being behind meant that I need a more high-level language.
+SETL looked like having nice primitives and it even had a decent standard library.
+I liked tuple and set semantics, compound operators.

+I immediately recognized the task from years ago and remembered how long it took me to debug it.
+This time, the solution was much more straightforward.
+The second part made me worried for a minute - that is how long the program was running.

 # Lists

 ## Language pool